tomeshnet/mesh-orange/boards/sun8i-h2plus-orangepi-zero/README.md

-This is the rough set of notes for the steps I followed:
+This is the rough set of notes for the steps I originally followed to make a working orange pi zero build (before this autobuilder was done)

 * install armbian image
     FIXME - link